vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-SoSHealthJson.md

 ## Synopsis

-Run SOS and save the JSON output.
+Run SoS and save the JSON output.

 ## Syntax